 One rudimentary sketch shows the process of a molecular disassembler – in basic terms a fungus that can break down and digest wood, it’s one of Guzman’s most crazy new avenues of research, “we’re going to serve wood, man, actual wood," and he's not joking.
-He's developed a process that uses wood eating mushrooms to break down lignin in trees (a polymer that makes up the cell walls of bark) - "The mushroom eats the lignin inside the wood."
+He's developed a process that uses wood eating mushrooms to break down lignin in trees (a polymer that makes up the cell walls of bark).
 This drys out the wood and breaks down its usual density, the wood is then added to a stock – "we can use any stock we want: fish, meat, vegetable, we just take the wood with the mushroom and cook it slowly.
 This one is still in the final stages, but it's delicious."

 The outcome of all this research is evident from the first to the last plate at Boragó.
 Herbs tasted at the side of the road in the dryness of the desert take on a new life back in Santiago, redefined as salty, sour and bitter hits.
 Aromatic flowers bagged, sealed and sent direct from Perez become the brittle and beautiful exterior for a dessert.
 Mushrooms whose spores make your noise violently swell to twice the size?
 He might have even found a place for them.

 Balance is constant throughout the menu, it’s just achieved in uncommon ways.
-Where many use sugar to sweeten a dessert, Guzman opts for a sticky extract of wild Chilean flowers that his grandma used to prepare – "you cook the flowers slowly for about 34 hours".
+Where many use sugar to sweeten a dessert, Guzman opts for a sticky extract of wild Chilean flowers that his grandma used to prepare – "you cook the flowers slowly for about 34 hours," he explains.
 While acid might be added in most kitchens with a quick dash of vinegar, he prefers to use the juice of an endemic fruit.
-And where most chefs scoop for butter to fatten flavour, Guzman prefers the fresh milk of Cow – yes, that’s her name – the restaurant’s milk giver.
+And where most chefs scoop for butter to fatten flavour, Guzman prefers the fresh milk of Cow – the restaurant’s milk giver.